 Case Study: Tile

-Apple has manipulated its rules and policies to disadvantage Tile, a popular Bluetooth finding hardware and app developer, in favor of its competing Find My App.
+Apple has manipulated its rules and policies to disadvantage Tile, a popular Bluetooth-finding hardware and app developer, in favor of its competing Find My App.

 In a scenario that harkens back to the browser wars of the 90s, Apple pre-installs Find My by default on all iOS devices and renders it impossible to delete.
 In addition, as reported by The Washington Post, Apple made changes to its Find My app to compete more directly with Tile.
 At the exact same time, Apple made changes to iOS that made it harder for consumers to access the location data needed for Tile to work, while leaving Find My’s streamlined data access intact.
-Apple also simultaneously began serving disarmingly frequent prompts to Tile customers to disable Tile location data access, leaving the consumer with no clear explanation of how to accurately assess and control their location data settings.
+Apple also simultaneously began serving disarmingly frequent prompts to Tile customers to disable Tile location data access, leaving the consumer with no clear explanation of how to assess and control their location data settings accurately.
 Of course, no similar prompts were served to turn off Find My.

 Around the same time, credible reports began surfacing that Apple was planning to launch Tile-like Bluetooth finding hardware that would leverage ultra-wideband (UWB) chips in iPhone 11 devices.
 UWB is a non-proprietary technology that enhances the finding experience.
-Yet, Apple is prohibiting competing apps like Tile from using UWB — ultimately denying equitable technology access to customers.
+Yet, Apple prohibits competing apps like Tile from using UWB — ultimately denying equitable technology access to customers.